ding-lab/FASTQtoBAM/README.md

 * Merging (samtools): merge the intermediate BAM files if there are two lanes from the sample (will be skipped if there is only one lane).

-* Removing duplicates (samtools): remove duplicates and generate the final BAM files.
+* Removing duplicates (Picard): remove duplicates and generate the final BAM files.

 * Indexing (samtools): create index.